fmalmeida/fmalmeida/README.md

 # Hello :grin: :wave:
 Hello there, my name is Felipe Almeida, a brazilian scientist, bioinformatician, pipeline developer and problem solver.
-My main interests are: Bioinformatics specially focused on genomic surveillance, precision medicine, and microbial genomics in general.
+My main interests are: Bioinformatics, genomic surveillance, precision medicine, and microbial genomics.
 You can also find me on twitter [@fmarquesalmeida](https://twitter.com/fmarquesalmeida), [stackoverflow](https://stackoverflow.com/users/12711021/felipe-almeida) and [linkedin](https://www.linkedin.com/in/almeida-fm).

 ## Academic info